Ashin: 1997–present: Mayday

-Mayday first started off as an underground rock band.
-They sent demo tapes to the then major record labels and were spotted by producer Jonathan Lee (李宗盛) of Rock Records.
-Mayday released their first official album in 1999 and began to gain a steady stream of fans.
-They released five albums under Rock Records, before teaming up with director of Rock Records, Chen Yong-Zhi(陳勇志) to found B'in Music Co.
-Ltd (相信音樂) in 2006.
+Mayday began as an underground rock band.
+They sent demo tapes to the major record labels and were spotted by producer Jonathan Lee (李宗盛) of Rock Records.
+Under Rock Records, Mayday released their first official album in 1999 and began to gain fame.
+They released five albums under Rock Records before leaving to set up their own record label, B'in Music, with former Rock Records executives Chen Yongzhi and Xie Zhifen.

-Composer/songwriter

-Ashin used to be Mayday's sole composer; it was only during production of the band's fourth album that other band members began to contribute their own work.
-Ashin's compositional talents have been highly sought after by other artists and as a result he has composed a significant number of songs for other artists, such as: Fish Leong, Rene Liu, S.H.E, Jolin Tsai, JJ Lin, Richie Ren, Twins, Fran, Alien Huang, Leehom Wang, Denise Ho, Nicholas Tse, Victor Wong, Della Ding, Aska Yang, Wakin Chau, Jam Hsiao, Energy, Stefanie Sun and others.
+For Mayday's first three albums, Ashin was the sole composer of the band's music.
+It was only during the production of the band's fourth album that the other band members began to contribute their own work.
+Ashin's compositional talents have been highly sought after by other artists, and as a result, he has composed a significant number of songs for artists such as Fish Leong, Rene Liu, S.H.E, Jolin Tsai, JJ Lin, Richie Ren, Twins, Fran, Alien Huang, Leehom Wang, Denise Ho, Nicholas Tse, Victor Wong, Della Ding, Aska Yang, Wakin Chau, Jam Hsiao, Energy, Stefanie Sun, and others.

-In 2019, he collaborated with Jay Chou for the first time and released a single called Won't Cry (說好不哭), a song from his 15th studio album released on 15 July 2022, Greatest Works of Art.
+In 2019, he collaborated with Jay Chou and released a single called Won't Cry (說好不哭), a song from his 15th studio album titled Greatest Works of Art.
 In 2021 he composed the official main theme from Brave Animated Series, in association with the rock band LION.

-Author

-Ashin published his first book, Happy.Birth.Day, in 2006.
+Outside of music, Ashin published his first book, Happy.BIRTH.Day: Birth of Rock Poems, in 2006.
 It features the lyrics of 60 of his songs, as well as a selection of his photography.

-In 2008, he published "Escape to Japan", a guidebook to unconventional travelling in Japan.
+In 2008, he published "Escape to Japan", a guidebook to unconventional traveling in Japan.
 In 2012, he collaborated with Ninagawa Mika and published a photography book called "Stairway to Heaven".

-Influences

-Ashin's has stated that he's highly influenced by: The Beatles, Lo Ta-yu (羅大佑), Wu Bai(伍佰) and Mr. Children to name a few.
-He writes songs in Mandarin and Taiwanese Hokkien as his parents and grandparents are fluent in both languages.